quasarframework/quasar/docs/src/pages/quasar-cli/boot-files.md

 }
 ```

-Starting with v1.9, you can wrap the returned function with `boot` helper to get a better IDE autocomplete experience (through Typescript):
+You can wrap the returned function with `boot` helper to get a better IDE autocomplete experience (through Typescript):

 ```js
 import { boot } from 'quasar/wrappers'